 WHIPLASH AFTER AN ACCIDENT – MN PERSONAL INJURY LAWYER

 Our attorneys have represented hundreds of people with a whiplash injury after an auto accident.
 It is a very common personal injury.
 Here is an excerpt from an article we found online that explains what whiplash is, what causes whiplash, and the recommended treatment:

 Whiplash is caused by a type of impact that is common in car accidents.
 Any impact that causes sudden, forceful movement of the head and neck may lead to whiplash.
 Whiplash injuries are most likely with side-impact road crashes.

 Car Crash can lead to a type of neck injury called whiplash – MN Attorney

 Whiplash is an injury to the soft tissues of the neck, such as the muscles.
 Typical features include neck pain that may spread to include a shoulder or arm.
 Headache is another symptom of whiplash.

 Doctors will first rule out or treat other more serious problems before diagnosing a case of whiplash.

 Some medical researchers have graded whiplash.
 It can range from an injury that involves only pain, stiffness or tenderness, and no visible, physical signs of trauma.
 It can also be more severe, causing reduced movement or nerve effects that lead to weakness or reduced sensation.

-The more severe symptoms of whiplash are less common and need to be checked by a doctor.
+The more severe symptoms of whiplash after a car crash are less common and need to be checked by a doctor.
 These include:

 - Not being able to turn the neck as far as usual